-And the good thing, what I want to tell you, I have been teaching this Spoken Sanskrit in so many places and many of yoga practitioners have been coming to my Summer Schools.
-Maybe you know, that there is a great yoga federation in the Ukraine, there are 50-60 people, who are teaching yoga, practising yoga, they are also doing research in yoga.
+And the good thing, what I want to tell you is that: I have been teaching this Spoken Sanskrit course in so many places and many of yoga practitioners have been coming to my Summer Schools.
+You may know, that there is a Yoga Federation in Ukraine.
+There are 50-60 or more people, who are teaching yoga, practising yoga, are also doing research in yoga.
 They have invited me twice and in one of the Summer Schools there have been 40-50 Yoga teachers.
 In the evenings they had their yoga classes and from the morning to the evening, throughout the whole day, they were in the class to learn Spoken Sanskrit.
-And they were interested.
+They had a great interest in it.

-In Australia, I had three Summer Schools and in every class there were two, three, four yoga teachers.
+In Australia, I had three Summer Schools and in every class there were some yoga teachers.
 So they find it interesting, they find it useful.
 That’s why I think, every yoga learner must have some knowledge of Sanskrit, recitation, pronunciation, and some knowledge of grammar also.
 Speaking helps a lot, when you are speaking in a language, it shows that you are good in using the grammar.
-You put the subject or the object at the right place, the adjectives or adverbs; at the right place, you know the use of such words properly.
+You put the subject or the object, the adjectives or adverbs; at the right place, you know the use of such words properly.
 When we speak the language, then the grammar, that we have learned in the classrooms, becomes useful.

 dhyāna: Yes, it comes to life.

-Sadananda Das: It is not passive, it is active.
+Sadananda Das: It does not remain as passive, it becomes active.
 In the universities we have learned Sanskrit in a passive way.
 You sit down, write down, take notes and the professor goes on speaking.
 You have no chance of speaking or you do not feel the need of speaking.
 But here there are both ways.
 If the teacher speaks, you also speak.
 All the participants are actively participating.
 Speaking, thinking, composing sentences, making sentences understanding, the use of different types of grammatical forms and they are actively involved in this learning process.

 By speaking Sanskrit, we are influenced by the thoughts of the great sages.

-dhyāna: Sanskrit is a spiritual tradition, Indian culture was always a spiritual, a religious culture, so the language may have this impact on the speaking person.
+dhyāna: Sanskrit is a spiritual tradition, Indian culture was always a spiritual one, a religious culture, so the language may have this impact on the speaker.

 dhyāna: Because it is the word, that creates the object.